Skip to content

 7) Your Vitality

-Examine your health and well-being and how it allows you to engage fully in what life has to offer.
+Examine your health and well-being and how it contributes to your ability to engage.

 b.
 How do your health habits bring you joy and focus?